curiouselectric/SolarSensor/README.md

 Pressing the user switch for >0.5 seconds and then releasing will result in a switch press.

-A switch press will increment the mode from 0-1-2-3-4-5 then back to 0.
+A switch press will increment the "mode" from 0-1-2-3-4-5 then back to 0.

 The unit will flash after a button press to indicate the broadcast mode (so 0 flashes if the value is 0, 1 flash if the value is 1 etc).

 If this is set to 5 then the unit works in 'Response' mode.

-If this is set to 0-4 then the unit is in broadcast mode and will send the data at the relevant interval (0 = 1s, 1 = 10s, 2 = 1 min, 3 = 10 min and 4 = 1 hour).
+If this is set to 0-4 then the unit is in 'Broadcast' mode and will send the data at the relevant interval (0 = 1s, 1 = 10s, 2 = 1 min, 3 = 10 min and 4 = 1 hour).

 The mode can also be set with a serial request, using the "Set the unit to broadcast:" method (see below).